Content start here

 • Applicants must have earned a bachelor's degree prior to the beginning the study of law.
 (Evidence of a bachelor's degree will be required for each student who enrolls.)

-• Advanced standing credit will not be granted for more than 30 semester units.
+• Advanced standing credit will not be granted for more than 30 semester units for those transferring from an ABA accredited law school.
 This means that students having completed two years of law school are not eligible to apply as a transfer student; however, such students may apply to visit for the third year.
 Credits toward the USC J.D. may not be given for all courses taken elsewhere.
 Transfer students must complete a minimum of 58 units of credit at USC Law to obtain a USC J.D.
 Transfer students are not eligible to take courses outside of USC Law for credit; nor may transfer students participate in dual-degree programs.
 The USC Law grade point average will be computed only on the work taken at USC.
 Transfer students must meet all graduation requirements.
+Students transferring from the USC LLM to JD Program may only transfer up to 29 units.

 • Transfer coursework is accepted on a credit only basis.
 This means that transfer students will not be eligible to qualify for Order of the Coif.
 However, transfer students remain eligible for a myriad of other programs (including OCI, Law Review, other journals and moot court, among others).